-Rising rates weakened credit ratios; asset disposals significant credit driver Moody's-adjusted debt/gross assets and fixed charge coverage
+Exhibit 1 Rising rates weakened credit ratios; asset disposals significant credit driver Moody's-adjusted debt/gross assets and fixed charge coverage

-Based on company's IFRS reporting, Moody's-adjusted debt to assets stands at 47.8% as of end of September 2023.
-In LTM Sep-23 and the forward view, Moody's-adjusted debt to assets includes €2 billion adjustment linked to the minority stakes sold to Apollo.

-[3] Area with dashed pattern represents Moody's adjusted debt to assets after normalized cash balance of €800 million, with excess liquidity earmarked to reduce debt.

-[4] This represents Moody's forward view, not the view of the issuer.

-Source: Moody's Financial MetricsTM and Moody's Investors Service estimates
+- [1] Based on company's IFRS reporting, Moody's-adjusted debt to assets stands at 47.8% as of end of September 2023. - [2] In LTM Sep-23 and the forward view, Moody's-adjusted debt to assets includes an adjustment of €1 billion and €2 billion respectively, linked to the minority stakes sold to investment vehicles managed by Apollo. - [3] Area with dashed pattern represents Moody's adjusted debt to assets after normalized cash balance of €800 million, with excess liquidity earmarked to reduce debt. - [4] This represents Moody's forward view, not the view of the issuer. - Source: Moody's Financial MetricsTM and Moody's Investors Service estimates